ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 # TLS 1.3 Overview

-Provide a high level overview of TLS 1.3 that highlights how a proxy becomes difficult.
+*[Editor's Note: Provide a high level overview of TLS 1.3 that highlights how a proxy becomes difficult.]*

 The current TLS 1.3 specification employs ephemeral techniques that prohibits the means for a "proxy" to be inserted to serve some scenarios.
 This document describes some of the use cases to demonstrate the need for such a "proxy" capability.

+# Inbound Session Use Cases

+## Use Case I1 - Data Center Protection

+## Use Case I2 - Application Operation over NAT

+## Use Case I3 - Compliance

+# Outbound Session Use Cases
+*[Flemming: Do we actually have a problem with the outbound session use cases ?]*

-## Use Case 1 - Acceptable Use Policy (AUP)
+## Use Case O1 - Acceptable Use Policy (AUP)

 Enterprises deploy security devices to enforce Acceptable Use Policy (AUP) accroding to the IT and workplace policies.
 The security devices, such as firewall/next-gen firewall and web proxy, act as middle boxes to scan traffic in the enterprise network for policy enforcement.